 We collected psyllids from the colony by aspiration and transferred them to 8 x 35 mm glass shell vials.
-All psyllids were used before 90 minutes had elapsed from the time of collection.
+All psyllids were used within 90 minutes from the time of collection.
 Psyllids were introduced to the arena and recorded for five minutes, after which we preserved them in 95% ethanol for later PCR testing.
 We recorded the same categories as Butler et al. (2011): probing/feeding, walking, cleaning, and whether the psyllid was on or off the leaf.
 Probing and feeding behaviors were a combined category due to putative significance with disease transmission (Prager et al. 2014).
 Behavior was scored using CowLog3 (Hänninen and Pastell 2009), which recorded incidence and timestamps for the behaviors observed.

-2.4.
-Fecundity assays
+2.5 Fecundity assays

-Fecundity assays were conducted with greenhouse conditions, plants, and insects as previously described (see ‘Plant characteristics and living conditions’ and ‘Insect characteristics and living conditions’).
+Fecundity assays were conducted with greenhouse conditions, plants, and insects as previously described (see ‘Plant characteristics and living conditions’ and ‘Insect characteristics and living conditions’, above).
 A female/male pair of teneral psyllids (identified by their green body color) was introduced to plants covered with an insect rearing sleeve (MegaView Science Co., Ltd., Taiwan).
-Rearing sleeves were supported over the plant using two lengths of galvanized steel wire with a diameter of 1.63 mm; each wire was curved into a parabolic shape, and each end of the wire was inserted into the soil on opposite corners of the plant pot (Fig. 2).
+Rearing sleeves were supported over the plant using two lengths of galvanized steel wire with a diameter of 1.63 mm.
+Each wire was curved into a parabolic shape and each end of the wire was inserted into the soil on opposite corners of the plant pot (Fig. 2).
 Plants were blocked by variety in rows of four and placed inside 60 cm length x 60 cm width x 60 cm height mesh-covered PVC-framed cages.
 Plants were watered on alternating days by soaking pots in 56 cm length x 28 cm width x 6 cm height plastic trays until the soil became saturated (approximately 45 mins).
-After six days the male was removed from plants using an aspirator, and the female was transferred to a new plant of the same variety.
+After six days the male was removed from plants using an aspirator and the female was transferred to a new plant of the same variety.
 Females were moved to new plants every four days until 18 days had elapsed.
-Eggs were counted on each plant after the female was removed, and nymphs were counted three times over the four days following removal of the female.
+Eggs were counted on each plant after the female was removed.
+Nymphs were counted three times over the four days following removal of the female.
 Each nymph was removed as it was counted.
-Nymphs were considered as an indicator of egg fertility, which was calculated based on initial egg counts for each sample.
+The percentage of nymphs which hatched was considered an indicator of egg fertility and was calculated as the ratio of nymphs divided by initial egg counts for each sample.

-2.5.
-Statistical analysis
+2.6 Statistical analysis

 Generalized linear mixed modeling with a Poisson link was used to analyze no-choice experiments, which had a non-normal distribution (Stroup 2015).
 Data were analyzed in R Version 3.4.4 (R Core Team 2013), using the glmer() function from the package lme4 (Bates 2015).
-Fixed factors included sex, germplasm, and their interaction.
+No-choice assays were modelled with fixed factors of sex, germplasm and the interaction between them.
 Psyllid replicate was treated as a random factor.
+Egg fertility assays were

 Wald's χ2 tests were conducted to test for significant effects.
-Where χ2 tests showed significant differences, least squares means pairwise comparisons were used to discriminate among means.
+Estimated marginal means were used to discriminate significant differences from χ2 tests, using pairwise comparisons among means.
 Off-leaf data was not analyzed due to low occurrences (20 out of 182 observations), which did not allow an interaction to be estimated.
 P values were multiplicity adjusted for the model.

-For the fecundity studies, both the number of eggs that females laid as well as percent egg fertility were compared among germplasms using repeated-measures ANOVA.
+For the fecundity studies, both the number of eggs that females laid and the percent egg fertility were compared among germplasms using repeated-measures ANOVA.
 Fisher’s least significant difference tests were used to determine differences between treatments.

 Statistical significance was considered at α = 0.05.